Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

 2. In order to handle this, we should always be careful to kill off any observables when they are no longer needed - in most cases, when we have navigated away from the page on which they sit.

-3. To do this, we should make use of the *OnDestroy* hook and inside it run the **unsubscribe** method on each active **subscription** (not on the observable itself!
+3. To do this, we should make use of the *OnDestroy* hook and inside it run the **unsubscribe** method on each active **subscription** (not on the observable itself).
 To do this, we must import *Subscription*, and we must assign our subscriptions to object variables so we can access them in the *OnDestroy()* method, as follows:
     ```javascript
     import { Component, OnInit, OnDestroy } from '@angular/core';
     import { Observer } from 'rxjs/Observer';